fastify/fastify/docs/Plugins-Guide.md

   next()
 })
 ```
 *Take home message: if you need that an utility is available in every part of your application, pay attention that is declared at the root scope of your application.
-Otherwise you can use `fastify-plugin` utility as described <a href="#distribution">here</a>.*
+Otherwise you can use `fastify-plugin` utility as described [here](#distribution).*

 `decorate` is not the unique api that you can use to extend the server functionalities, you can also use `decorateRequest` and `decorateReply`.

 *`decorateRequest` and `decorateReply`?
 Why do we need them if we already have `decorate`?*
-Good question.
-The answer is pretty easy, usability!
+Good question, we added them to make Fastify more developer-friendly.
 Let's see an example:
 ```js
 fastify.decorate('html', payload => {
   return generateHtml(payload)